duongddinh/duongddinh/README.md

 - 👀 I’m interested in designing as well as programming
 - 🌱 I’m currently learning to be a better designer
 - 💞️ I’m looking to collaborate on big projects
-- 📫 How to reach me @bobdinh139 on sc or bobdinh139@icloud.com
+- 📫 How to reach me @southasiaprince on sc or bobdinh139@icloud.com

 <!---
 frychicken/frychicken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.